 OK, there aren’t too many rows with these missing values.
 We could remove them, but if there’s enough information in the rest of the sequence to distinguish the class, we would be throwing away useful data.
 If there’s not, the instance won’t have much effect on the model.
 So I’m going to keep them in.

-Checking the size
+Checking the Size

 The dataset claims that every row has 60 characters (30 before and 30 after the possible splice.
 Let’s check to make sure that’s true.